SimpleMobileResponsiveWebsites/blue-earth-county-experience/README.md

-An alternative to current ordianl qualitative measurement tools for the state of minensotas state current social policies.
+An alternative to current ordinal qualitative measurement tools for the state of minensotas state current social policies.